good-first-issues/good-first-issues.github.io/README.md

 # Good First Issues

-**Good First Issues** is an initiative to curate easy pickings from popular projects, so developers who've never contributed to open-source can get started quickly.
+**Good First Issues** helps you make your first contribution to open-source.
+Developers who've never contributed to open-source can get started quickly.

 Website: [good-first-issues.github.io](https://good-first-issues.github.io)

 This website is primarily targeted at developers who want to contribute to open source software but do not know where or how to start.

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why *Good First Issues* exists.

+## How it works?

+App send the request to GutHub API for each programming language:

 ```bash
 curl -L \